maros/Zway-RandomDevice/README.md

 # Zway-RandomDevice

-Randomly turn on/off devices to simulate presence
+Randomly turn on/off devices to simulate presence.
+This plugin will ensure that only one device is triggered at a time, and that the triggered device is properly turned off if the random virtual device is turned off.

 # Configuration